Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/front_section.md

 | AUTO    | Programs the missile to use its automatic tracking mode.                  |
 | BLK/WHT | Programs the missile seeker to track a dark target on a light background. |

-This doesn't change the polarity of the video but the coding of the seeker itself.
+This does not change the polarity of the video but the coding of the seeker itself.

 ### Engine Start Switch